Kerala Congress (M) faction decides to walk out of UDF

 India

-Kottayam, Oct 14: The Kerala Congress (M) faction headed by Jose K Mani on Wednesday announced its decision to severe its decades old ties with the Congress-led UDF and work alongside ruling CPI(M)-led LDF in the state.
+Kottayam, Oct 14: The Kerala Congress (M) faction headed by Jose K Mani on Wednesday announced its decision to severe its decades-old ties with the Congress-led UDF and work alongside ruling CPI(M)-led LDF in the state.

 Party leader Jose K Mani also said he would quit his Rajya Sabha membership, won with the support of the UDF.